Smart contracts and reaction-function games: Concluding remarks

 \section{Concluding remarks}

-We have argued that blockchain-based smart contracts enable credible formulation of reaction functions.
-Such an approach is particularly relevant in case of investment games in which players can deposit funds and condition their investment on the investment levels of the others.
-The outcome that is implemented is then governed by a self-executable coordinating contract.
-As such, reaction functions can help non-cooperative players act out centralized coordination in order to resolve issues of trust (as in weakest-link games) and free-riding (as in public-good games).
+Blockchain-based smart contracts make contingent commitments both credible and executable.
+In our framework, players commit to reaction functions and a coordinating contract implements a fixed point of the resulting profile.
+This is particularly well suited for investment environments, where players can escrow deposits and condition their investment on others' investments without risking over-exposure.
+In such settings, reaction functions can help players effectively implement coordination that resolves issues of trust (as in weakest-link games) and disciplines free-riding (as in public-good games).
+We posit some additional requirements (safe play, norm-proofness, and payoff consistency), which jointly yield simple and practically implementable recommendations.

 Compared to the approaches in \citet{Tennenholtz2004} and \citet{Kalaietal2010}, we submit that the reaction functions bring automated play a step closer to practical application.
-For example, to obtain collaboration as a program-equilibrium outcome in the \emph{Prisoner's dilemma}, \citet{Tennenholtz2004} suggests a program of the form ``if my program is identical to my opponent's program, then the program collaborates; otherwise, it defects''.
+For example, to obtain collaboration in program equilibrium of the \emph{Prisoner's dilemma}, \citet{Tennenholtz2004} suggests a program of the form ``if my program is identical to my opponent's program, then the program collaborates; otherwise, it defects''.
 Conditioning your action on the program of the opponent is fragile, as the smallest difference in programs yields defection.
 Even though players may be willing to collaborate, programs can be formulated in countless ways and there is a risk that a collaborative outcome would never prevail in practice.
-For instance, imagine that the other player is na\"ive and chooses a program that always collaborates---as the programs differ, this will not lead to collaboration.
-In contrast, our reaction functions specify an action for any finite action profile of the others.
-This may be more robust as illustrated in the cases of weakest-link and public-good games.
+For instance, imagine that the other player chooses a different but cooperative-looking program (e.g., a program that unconditionally always collaborates).
+Even though both are collaborative, the program mismatch still leads to defection.
+In contrast, our reaction functions specify an action for each action profile of the others.
+This may be more robust, for instance as illustrated in the cases of weakest-link and public-good games.
 For example, if players exhibit conditional collaboration in a weakest-link game, we will not automatically resort to the worst-case outcome if some players deviate from the best-reply reaction function.